• About Texas Travel Talk

 3. We Picked Blueberries In Edom, TX

-Mom and I took a wonderful day trip picking blueberries in sweet Edom in East Texas.
-It was very hot that day, but it was our first time picking blueberries.
+We took a wonderful day trip to pick blueberries in the adorable small town of Edom in East Texas.
+It was very hot that day, but it was our first time picking blueberries, so we would sweat it out!
 To make up for it, we enjoyed an ice cream.
-Blueberry Hill Farm is open in June and July for picking berries.
-It’s also an adorable town with quaint boutiques.
-Don’t go on a Monday, because all shops are closed.

-4. Celebrate The Holidays In Grapevine
+4. Celebrate The Holidays In Grapevine, Texas

-5. Visit In April For The Palestine Dogwood Blooms
+5. Visit Palestine Dogwood Blooms In April

 6. Take A Tour Of Pears In Pearland, Texas